Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Methods

 \subsection{Visualization generation}

-While existing text-to-SQL systems typically return query results as raw tables, many research and clinical workflows benefit from visual summaries that facilitate pattern interpretations.
-To address this, CELEC includes an LLM-powered visualization module.
-After the SQL query is executed and a dataframe retrieved, we provide the LLM with the input NL question along with column metadata from the resulting table.
+As many research and clinical workflows benefit from visual summaries that facilitate pattern interpretations, CELEC also includes an LLM-powered visualization module.
+After the SQL query is executed and a dataframe retrieved, we provide the LLM with the input NL question and the column metadata from the resulting table.
 The model predicts (1) an appropriate visualization type (e.g., histogram, bar chart, line plot, scatterplot) and (2) the aesthetic mappings, such as which variables should be plotted on the horizontal and vertical axes.

 The prompt includes both instructions and simple input-output examples (see Appendix~\ref{apd:prompt-template-viz}), encouraging the model to output a structured specification.
 Importantly, as in SQL generation, only schema-level metadata is exposed to the LLM; the underlying patient-level data remains inaccessible.
 Once the visualization specification is returned, CELEC renders the chart using a set of hard-coded TextScript functions.
 This design ensures consistency and robustness across visualizations, while protecting privacy and minimizing LLM-induced errors.
 By integrating visualization generation, CELEC enables users to move beyond raw tabular results and obtain exploratory insights directly, thereby lowering the barriers for both researchers and clinicians.